BAROQUE COMPOSERS AND MUSICIANS

 Mr. Jefferson's Music

-Thomas Jefferson, whose spirited pursuit of excellence has few parallels in American history, regarded music as "a delightful recreation through life" and "this favorite passion of my soul."
-Devoted to the violin - he practiced three hours a day - Jefferson studied under Williamsburg music teacher Francis Alberti.
-By the time he enrolled in the College of William and Mary he had achieved a proficiency that brought regular invitations from royal governor Francis Fauquier to play chamber music in "the Palace."
-His associates included harpsichordist Robert Carter of Nomini Hall, one of the wealthiest men in Virginia, and violinist and cellist John Tyier, later elected governor.
-Years afterward Jefferson recalled that at Fauquier's dinner table "I have heard more good sense, more rational and philosophical conversation than in all my life besides."
+By the time he enrolled in the College of William and Mary he had achieved a proficiency that brought regular invitations from royal governor Francis Fauquier to play chamber music in “the Palace.”
+His associates included harpsichordist Robert Carter of Nomini Hall, one of the wealthiest men in Virginia, and violinist and cellist John Tyler, later elected governor.
+Years afterward Jefferson recalled that at Fauquier’s dinner table “I have heard more good sense, more rational and philosophical conversation than in all my life besides.”

 Jefferson paid Williamsburg druggist Dr. William Pasteur £5 for a violin in 1768, and the instrument was saved when Shadwell, the family home, burned two years later.
 John Randolph, attorney general of the colony, staunch royalist sympathizer, and the most able violinist in Williamsburg, sold Jefferson his fine violin for £13 before leaving for England at the outbreak of the Revolution.
 Many people have tried unsuccessfully to locate this possibly Italian instrument of excellent quality.